mosaleh2078/how-min-max-calculated/README.md

 </p>
 The CPU starts from the most left-hand bit (the most significant bit or MSB) and compares them.
 The corresponding FSA diagram is shown below:
 <img src="./figures/FSA.jpg" alt="FSA diagram">
-The verilog implementation of this idea is in <a href="./2's Complement Comparator.sv">this file</a>
+The verilog implementation of this idea is in <a href="./2s_Complement_Comparator.sv">this file</a>
+This implementation may be as inefficient as the first solution.
+You may be right!
+After all, it all depends on the design of the CPU.
+On the other hand, the order of both solutions is $$O(1)$$